Nurse Aide Training Programs in Idaho

 The College of Southern Idaho is one of the leaders in providing cost-effective, high-quality education in the state of Idaho.
 To address the shortage of qualified health care workers throughout the state, the College of Southern Idaho is offering a large variety of health sciences and human services certification programs.
 A nurse aide certification program is currently available to students interested in learning basic nursing skills.
 The CNA class is being offered each semester and it consists of one hundred and twenty hours (120) of study.

 A combination of eighty (80) hours of classroom lecture and forty (40) hours of clinical instruction prepare students for taking the CNA competency evaluation.
 The entire program cost is approximately $400, and the class can be completed in just eight weeks.
 The CNA class offered by the College of Southern Idaho is state-approved and accredited by the US Department of Education.
 What is the typical yearly salary for a certified nursing assistant in Idaho?
-CNA salaries in this state may vary slightly depending on the employer's location and type of facility but the median nurse aide income in Boise, Idaho is $21,500 per year.
+CNA wages in this state may vary slightly depending on the employer's location and type of facility but the median nurse aide income in Boise, Idaho is $21,500 per year.

 Idaho State University - Pocatello